9 Tips for Raising Decisive Adults

 So, how can you be helpful without being overbearing?
 Lythcott-Haims offers these tips:

-Perhaps the greatest way you can prepare children for adulthood is to stop hovering, encourage independent thinking and help them fulfill their calling in life.
+Perhaps the greatest way you can start raising decisive adults is to stop hovering, encourage independent thinking and help them fulfill their calling in life.

 Looking for more resources?
 Watch this episode of JulieB TV for an in-depth look on this topic!